kswastik453-lgtm/Depression-Cfs-Both-Pred/README.md

 # 🧠 Conclusion

 This project demonstrates the practical application of Machine Learning in healthcare analytics by integrating predictive models into an interactive web application.
 It showcases skills in data preprocessing, feature engineering, model training, and deployment using Streamlit.

 The project also highlights how machine learning can support preliminary health assessment systems through data-driven predictions.

----
-- Pickle
--